AliArgonaut/dotnet-task-api/README.md

 | `Description`   | `string` | A detailed description of the to-do task.   |
 | `IsCompleted`   | `bool` | A flag indicating whether the task is completed. |

-## Contributing

-Contributions are welcome!
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.